-The Organization's employees participate in a salary reduction 403(b) retirement plan to which they can contribute at their discretion.
-All employees are eligible to participate in the plan after an introductory period of ninety days.
-There were no employer contributions to the plan made by the Organization for 2021 and 2020.
+The Organization's employees participated in a salary reduction 403(b) retirement plan to which they could contribute at their discretion.
+All employees were eligible to participate in the plan after an introductory period of ninety days.
+There were no employer contributions to the plan made by the Organization for December 31, 2021.
 The plan was terminated effective January 1, 2022.
-A SIMPLE IRA Plan will be effective beginning January 1, 2022.